joshbegley/nyt-latest/README.md

 `Former President Donald J. Trump insists that the United States under a Democratic administration is lawless and violent.
 The facts show otherwise.`\
 https://nytimes.com/interactive/2024/11/04/us/trump-crime-fact-check.html

-**Edu has been a charismatic connector at Arsenal and he will be a tough act to follow**\
+**Edu has been a charismatic connector at Arsenal and will be a tough act to follow**\
 `The sporting director has a personality that has brought many parts of the club together and Arsenal will have a tough job replacing him`\
 https://nytimes.com/athletic/5897917/2024/11/04/edu-arsenal-nottingham-forest/